Making transport more robust and interpretable by moving data through a small number of anchor points: Additional experiments

-\paragraph{Visualization of transported points:} To get a better understanding of how the embedding of each sample is changing after transportation, we provide visualizations of where in the target space, samples are being transported to.
-To describe the target space locally, we find the five nearest neighbors of a sample according the L2 distance between the transported features of the source sample and the features of the target samples.
-In Figure~\ref{fig:neigh}, we show some of the cases where not all three methods, OT, FC and \alg, agree.
+\paragraph{Visualization of transported points:} To get a better understanding of how the embedding of each sample is changing after transportation, we provide visualizations of where samples are being transported to in the target space.
+To describe the target space locally, we find the five nearest neighbors of a sample according to the L2 distance between the transported features of the source sample and the features of the target samples.
+In Figure~\ref{fig:neigh}, we show some of the cases where the three methods, \ot, \fc and \alg, disagree.

-In the top two rows (Figure~\ref{fig:neigh}a-b), we see cases where \alg outperforms OT and FC.
+In the top two rows (Figure~\ref{fig:neigh}a-b), we see cases where \alg outperforms \ot and \fc.
 When all neighbors have the same labels, we can safely assume that we are not in a boundary between classes but deep within a class cluster, so this reflects on the confidence these methods have in their transportation.
-Both OT and FC confidently map the sample to the wrong region of the space (Figure~\ref{fig:neigh}a).
+Both \ot and \fc confidently map the sample to the wrong region of the space (Figure~\ref{fig:neigh}a).

 In the bottom two rows (Figure~\ref{fig:neigh}c-d), we see more difficult cases.
-In (Figure~\ref{fig:neigh}c), we see that even though the closest neighbor (4 in light green) doesn't correspond to the ground truth label (7), LOT seems to be mapping the point to the boundary between classes 7 and 4, and it does in fact classify it correctly.
+In (Figure~\ref{fig:neigh}c), we see that even though the closest neighbor (4 in light green) doesn't correspond to the ground truth label (7), \lot seems to be mapping the point to the boundary between classes 7 and 4, and it does in fact classify it correctly.
 Lastly, in (d), we see that none of the methods is able to recover information lost due to dropout.